MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/30_usage.md

 ### Single Surface

-Single surface can either be used 3 times to probe X, Y and Z axes individually as single points, or to "top up" with a Z probe after using one of the X,Y probe cycles above.
+Single Surface can either be used 3 times to probe the X, Y, and Z axes individually as single points, or to "top up" with a Z probe after using one of the XY probe cycles above.

 ```mermaid
 flowchart TB